karlgrieshop/RNA-Seq_Tutorial/README.md

 # RNA-Seq_Tutorial
-STAR | HTSeq | DESeq2 workflow for transcriptomics tutorial for Data Science and Bioinformatics (UEA, BIO7051B)
+STAR | HTSeq | DESeq2 workflow for transcriptomics tutorial for Data Science and Bioinformatics (UEA, BIO-7051B)

-## For Data Science and Bioinformatics students (BIO-7051B)

-### Prior to Session5

-- Try to run the /FastQProcessing/Pipeline (*Steps 1-5 in listed below*) including setting up the conda environment as described in the FastQ-to-ReadCounts_Pipeline.sh.

-### During Session5
-- If you haven't had a chance to do that, **no worries,**.
-I've provided the .tsv read-count files that you would have generated (see RNA-Seq_Tutorial/ReadCounts/README.md). *Skip to Steps 6-7*.
+---

 ## Origin
 This tutorial is modified from select subdirectories of the public repository [MaleLimitedEvo](https://github.com/mchlleliu/MaleLimitedEvo), which accompanies the publication Grieshop et al. (2025) in *Molecular Biology and Evolution (MBE)*.
 It contains scripts and pipelines for processing RNA-Seq data, including extracting gene lists, downloading reference genomes, renaming files, and generating read-count TSV files for downstream analysis using DESeq2 in R.

+---

 ## Background
 In six replicate populations of 1000 flies, a dominant marker (DsRed) on Chromosome 2 was used to force a “Red” pool of genetically variable chromosomes through exclusive father-to-son inheritance, while a complimentary pool of “NonRed” chromosomes was inherited primarily from mothers to daughters.
 After 100 generations, males carrying a Red chromosome copy exhibited greater mating success than males with only NonRed chromosomes, consistent with the accumulation of male-benefit/female-detriment sexually antagonistic alleles in the Red pool relative to NonRed.
 We analysed differentially expressed genes between flies with and without Red chromosomes.

+---

+## Learning objectives
+- Understand the pipeline steps to go from FastQ → read counts (STAR | HTSeq).
+- Run basic DESeq2 workflows in R and interpret simple differential expression results.

+---

-## Tutorial overview
+## Two options

-This directory contains materials for Session5 of the Data Science and Bioinformatics (BIO-7051B).
-The focus of this session is to:
-- **Steps 1-5 below** are to be done prior to Session5 (but not essential).
-They document how RNA-Seq FastQ files were processed to read-count TSV files.
-- **Steps 6-7 below** are for during Session5 (the essential tutorial).
-It demonstrates how to analyse read counts using DESeq2 in R (and let you explore that further).
+**Advanced (*prior* to Session5)**
+- Try to run the /FastQProcessing/Pipeline (*Steps 1-5 below*) including setting up the conda environment as described in the FastQ-to-ReadCounts_Pipeline.sh.

+**All else (*during* Session5)**
+- If you haven't generated your own .tsv files, jump to Step 6.

+---

 ## A recommended workflow
 - Fork the repo to your own GitHub account,
 - Clone your forked copy of the repo locally,
 - If jumping into **Step 6:**
   - `scp` the TSV files from the HPC to your local workspace (see RNA-Seq_Tutorial/ReadCounts/).
-- If starting from **Step 1:**
+- If starting from **Step 1:** a recommended workflow:
-  - Open the crucial elements of cloned repo and modify them to run from your own HPC account,
-  - Push the changes to GitHub (see [Bioinformatics_Onboarding/GitHub_tutorial](https://github.com/karlgrieshop/Bioinformatics_Onboarding/tree/main/GitHub_tutorial)),
-    - Quick reminder: `git add --all` then `git commit -m 'a note'` then `git push origin main`
-  - Then log onto the HPC and navigate to your scratch directory
-  - Clone the updated copy of your repo to your HPC ~/scratch/ directory,
-    - Quick reminder: `git clone <SSH link>`
-  - And for changes after cloning, use:
-    - `git pull --rebase origin main`
-  - This basically uses GitHub to mirror your local and HPC workspaces, backing up your progress along the way.
+  - (As in BED_overlap) `fork` → `clone` your fork locally → Edit files → `push` changes → `clone` to HPC → run scripts.
+  - Alternatives: `clone` to HPC → Edit directly in HCP (vim or nano).

+---

-## Contents
+## Steps

 ### 1. `FastQProcessing/Pipeline/`
 - **Scripts**: